Types Of Ovens (Ultimate Design & Buying Guide)

 Gas: Gas ovens take a while to reach a desired high temperature so the cook time may take longer compared to electric ovens.

-Electric: Electric ovens can outperform their gas counterparts since the heat provided is instant and they take a shorter amount of time to preheat the oven.
+Electric: Electric ovens can outperform their gas counterparts since the heat provided is instant and they take a shorter amount of time to preheat.

 Oven Features